This section will give you an idea of how much it will cost to be a student here and the various ways that Girton College and the University can help.

 Home (UK) Students

-The UK Government has recently announced that EU students who begin their studies in 2020 will continue to be eligible for home fee status – see above.
-However information for students starting in 2021 has not been released yet.
+The UK Government has recently announced that EU students, who begin their studies after 1st August 2021, will be classed as international in regard to fees – see below.
 EU students should regularly check for updates on the University website

 University Tuition Fees vary depending on the course you’re studying and the latest information can be found in the International Fees and Costs section on the University website.
-Overseas/Islands students are also required to pay a College Tuition Fee which will be £9,750 in 2020.
+International/Islands students are also required to pay a College Tuition Fee which will be £9,950 in 2021.

 ‘Living Costs’ cover whatever you need to pay for, excluding tuition fees, while you’re studying here.
 This includes accommodation, food, course costs/study materials, personal expenses and transport.

-The University has estimated that in 2020-21 UK/EU students would be expected to have annual living costs of around £9,760 – depending on your lifestyle.
-If you’re an overseas student your expenses are likely to be a little higher to account for things like travelling home, and you should allow around £11,230 – again lifestyle depending.
+The University has estimated that in 2021-22 UK students would be expected to have annual living costs of around £9,890 – depending on your lifestyle.
+If you’re an EU/international student your expenses are likely to be a little higher to account for things like travelling home, and you should allow around £11,230 – again lifestyle depending.
 A more detailed breakdown of estimated living costs can be found on the University website

 We guarantee College accommodation for all years of your course which means that you do not have to pay commercial rents and do not have to pay for accommodation when you are not here over the summer vacation.